alihusayni/tll-next/content/immigration-solutions/how-to-avoid-immigration-application-errors.md

 * Enter your receipt number, which can be found on your USCIS receipt notice.
 * Monitor processing times and estimated approval dates on the USCIS Processing Times page.
 * Sign up for email or text alerts from USCIS to receive real-time updates about your case.
-If your case is outside normal processing times or you suspect an issue, you may contact USCIS or seek legal assistance to determine the best course of action.
+If your case is outside normal processing times, or you suspect an issue, you may contact USCIS or seek legal assistance to determine the best course of action.
 Navigating the immigration process can be challenging, but avoiding mistakes and staying informed can significantly improve your chances of a smooth application experience.
 If you have any concerns about your application, [The Law Office of Tuan Le ](tel:+1-714-877-5840)is here to help.
-&nbsp;

 ## Get Legal Advice from an Experienced Immigration Lawyer in Orange, CA

 [[cta]]